Skip to main content

 The text of the pledges (.pdf), initially drafted by the AI Office, was shared with the relevant stakeholders in the AI Pact network to gather feedback and insights.
 As a result, the final version of the pledges reflects the input received from stakeholders.
 These pledges are not legally binding and do not impose any legal obligations on participants.
 Companies will be able to sign them at any moment until the AI Act fully applies.

-What are the benefits of the Pact for participants?
+What are the benefits of the voluntary pledges for participants?

 The Commission is working together with the participants and supporting them in: